Farieamow/Manual-Testing-Projects/README.md

 ## Contact

-For any inquiries or further information about the Yellow Clothing Website Testing Project, please contact [insert contact information here].
+For any inquiries or further information about the Yellow Clothing Website Testing Project, please contact [farieamow304@gmail.com].